richmwatts/Litegrid/README.md

 Autumn
 ======

-Autumn is currently an extremely flexible grid system but will eventually evolve into a fully fleged framework.
+Autumn is currently an extremely flexible grid system but will eventually evolve into an extensive framework.